dbgrvll/learning-journal/README.md

 ## Introduction

 I'm David Gravelle.
 Well into my career as a technical writer, I'm learning to code.
-As you read this learning journal, please remember to be kind.
+As you read this learning journal, please remember:

-As Kanye West said:

-> We're living the future so
-> the present is our past.
+> be kind.

 ## What is this learning journal?